ReDI-School/ux_ui_bootcamp/projects/03_web_application/1_milestone.md

 # 1. Milestone - Planning, Competitor Analysis, Design Proposal

-**What you do:**  You plan a design project from scratch, conduct a competitor analysis and create the first design proposal.
+**What you do:**  You plan a design project from scratch, conduct a competitor analysis, and create the first design proposal.
 **What you learn:**
 - `Competitor Analysis` by identifying key functionalities of the competitors
 - `Project Scoping` by planning out your project from start to finish.